quocviets/Wood-cutting-in-furniture-industry/VietLQ_SE173577_submit_code/ppo_approach/README.md

 Based on the implementation and training process in the provided code, the following limitations of the PPO approach were observed:

 - **Slower Convergence:**
-  The PPO agent requires multiple episodes and updates to learn optimal policies due to the complexity of the action space (e.g., $x, y, \text{piece\_type}, \text{rotation}$) and the need to balance exploration with exploitation.
+  The PPO agent requires multiple episodes and updates to learn optimal policies due to the complexity of the action space (e.g., $x$,$y$, piece_type, $\text{rotation}$) and the need to balance exploration with exploitation.
 This can lead to slower convergence compared to heuristic methods.

 - **Fine-Tuning Sensitivity:**
   The performance of the PPO agent is sensitive to hyperparameter choices, such as the learning rate ($lr$), entropy coefficient, GAE parameters ($\gamma, \lambda$), and clipping range ($\epsilon$).
 Suboptimal settings may result in unstable or subpar learning.